aguaviva/micro-jpeg-visualizer/README.md

 - No external libraries were used
 - Friendly code can be easily ported to any other languages and embedded devices
 - It works with JPG's that are made of 8x8 blocks and 3 channels (Y, Cr, Cb).
-- Other formats are easy to add though.
-- Its slow, due to the IDTC, which is done by brute force
+- Its slow, that is because the IDTC, it is done using brute force
-- I'm sharing the code hoping this may help others.

 Feel free to drop me a mail if you find this useful :-)

 ## Funny Facts

-- I used notepad and debugged it using print's
-- I used python because it was the handiest thing I had
-- I wrote it just learn something hard
+- I wrote it just to make sure I understood how JPG work
 - It took me 3 evenings to finish it up
 - the most difficult part was handling the run length encoding that I had to reverse engineer myself.
+- I used notepad and debugged it using print
+- I used python because it was the handiest thing I had
 - What an amazing feeling to see such a simple piece of code displaying a pic!

 ## Credits